 Go Red for February..National Heart Awareness Month

 February is National Heart Awareness month and the color is RED…What does that mean GO RED?
 Although Red is the color of Valentine’s Day it is the celebration on women who have battled Heart disease, it is the color for bringing awareness to Heart Disease the #1 Killer among Women in the Nation.
 It is a very important cause for me because my mother has heart disease and it was very scary and continue to be scary.
 Heart disease is the leading cause of death and a major cause of disability in the United States.
 Nearly 600,000 Americans die of heart disease annually.
+With heart attacks being so regular, we should all find the time to become trained in CPR.
+Visiting Mississauga Coast2Coast might prove to be life-saving.
 This represents almost 25% of all deaths in the United States.
 To raise awareness of this disease, February has been recognized as “American Heart Month” since 1963.

 The U.S. Preventive Services Task Force (USPSTF) strongly recommends cholesterol screening for men aged 35 and older.
 For people who have a family history of early heart disease the USPSTF recommends cholesterol screening beginning at age 20 for both women and men.
 Health care providers can help patients evaluate their family histories to determine a screening approach that is best for them.

 - Heart Disease is the #1 Killer for women in the Nation.

 - 42 million women in the US have Heart disease